trailofbits/cargo-unmaintained/README.md

       --no-exit-code    Do not set exit status when unmaintained packages are found --no-warnings     Do not show warnings
   -p, --package <NAME>  Check only whether package NAME is unmaintained
+      --save-token      Read a personal access token from standard input and save it to
+                        $HOME/.config/cargo-unmaintained/token.txt
       --tree            Show paths to unmaintained packages
       --verbose         Show information about what cargo-unmaintained is doing -h, --help            Print help